 While everyone is welcome, Costa Mesa EATS graduates are eligible for a coordinated package of business development, marketing, and promotional support designed to help businesses grow after completing the program.
 Benefits are available for up to one year following graduation.

-To qualify for graduate benefits, participants must complete the Costa Mesa EATS program session and have an active business license in Costa Mesa.
+To qualify for graduate benefits, participants must complete the EATS program session and have an active business license in Costa Mesa.

 Examples of graduate benefits may include: